Modular forms via invariant theory: Acknowledgements

 \section{Acknowledgements}

 The first author was supported by Simons Foundation Award 546235 at the Institute for Computational and Experimental Research in Mathematics at Brown University.
 The second author thanks ICERM for hospitality enjoyed during a visit when this paper was written.
-We thank Carel Faber for useful remarks.
+We thank Carel Faber and Don Zagier for useful remarks.
+We thank the referee for pointing out inaccuracies in an earlier version.

 \begin{section}{The First Observation} Here we start with an elliptic modular form $f$ of weight $k$ on some congruence subgroup $\Gamma$ of ${\rm SL}(2,{\ZZ})$.
 The space of modular forms of weight $k$ on $\Gamma$ is denoted by $M_k(\Gamma)$ and the subspace of cusp forms by $S_k(\Gamma)$.
 We write $\tau$ for the variable in the upper half plane~$\mathfrak{H}$.